PUT-JUG/lab-tasfrs/src/Introduction to ROS 2.md

 It should be called in the root directory of the ROS 2 environment (e.g. `~/ros2_ws`).

-### Packet
+### Package

-A parcel is the place where nodes are stored.
+A package is the place where nodes are stored.
 It is used to organise code so that the software is modular.

 Example of a package structure (Python):